38 Ways to Use the Library from Home

 From story times to maker activities, our kids' YouTube channel has fun, educational online programs for kids aged 0-12.

 Catch live puppet shows, virtual book clubs, STEM programs and much more — or watch the recordings later!

 Ideas and resources for parents on developing a love of reading in kids, by TPL librarians.

 An amazing collection of ebooks and educational videos - including readalong books with audio, books in sign language, and more.

 Watch fun and educational videos, including Sesame Street, Franklin and Friends, and more.

 Select "Kids" at the top of the Hoopla page to browse only kid-friendly music, movies and comics.
-As of March 20, we have increased your Hoopla credits to 8 plays per library card per month.
-(You might need to sign out and sign back in again to see the increase!)
+You get 8 Hoopla plays per library card per month.

 Children's stories in over 16 languages, available over the phone.
 Dial 416-395-5400.